Translation For 'Stockman' & Other Cattle Station Employees In Other Languages

 Many hours of work have been spent compiling these pages of translations, cross checking as much as possible, to ensure accuracy.
 But because I am not a linguistics expert all words and meanings translated here should be cross checked with other sources before being quoted, because I am not able to guarantee there are no errors.

-The books 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' & 'A Million Acre Masterpiece' contain more than 800 photographs taken on Australia's largest outback cattle stations.
+The books 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' & 'A Million Acre Masterpiece' contain more than 800 photographs taken on Australia's largest outback cattle stations (ranches).
 Informative captions accompany the photos of Australian stockmen and women, ringers, stationhands, jackeroos, jilleroos, horsetailers, headstockmen, station managers and drovers at work.